 I also shortened the sleeves to 3/4s length to keep this top on one yard of fabric.
 The pink floral is French Terry and the white is DBP.

 I really like that this shirt looks like a raglan, but gives you the more tailored look of inset sleeves.
 Plus, the trim pieces are so fun, and matching fabric pieces together in different ways can make the shirt look completely different.

 For this shirt, I cut both trim pieces the same as the original shorter trim pattern piece.
 Then I assembled the front bodice pieces per the pattern instructions, except mirroring the instructions for the first shorter trim piece.

-Neckband widths are usually 1.5″ – 2″, so I cut mine at 1.75 for this shirt.
-Cut the band and attach it when the instructions say to attach the turtleneck (after constructing the rest of the shirt).
+Neckband widths are usually 1.5″ – 2″, so I cut mine at 1.75″ for this shirt.
+I cut the neckband and attached it when the instructions said to attach the turtleneck (after constructing the rest of the shirt).

-Well, there you have it, my modified Posh Top
+Well, there you have it, my modified George and Ginger Posh Top!

 As always, let me know if you have any questions in the comments section below.